usnistgov/800-63-3/sp800-63a/sec4_ial.md

 </div>

-> Note: Postal address is the preferred method of sending any communications, to include enrollment code and notifications, with the applicant.
+> Note: Postal address is the preferred method of sending any communications, including enrollment code and notifications, with the applicant.
 However, these guidelines support any confirmed address of record, whether physical or digital.

 #### <a name="4-4-1-7"></a>4.4.1.7 Biometric Collection